ynput/ayon-documentation/website/docs/module_deadline.md

 - Enable `Tools > Super User Mode` in Deadline Monitor

 - Go to `Tools > Configure Plugins...`, find `AYON` in the list on the left side, find location of AYON executable.
-It is recommended to use the `ayon_console` executable as it provides a bit more logging.
+It is recommended to use the `openpype_console` executable as it provides a bit more logging.

 - In case of multi OS farms, provide multiple locations, each Deadline Worker goes through the list and tries to find the first accessible location for itself.